Wastewater Testing Dashboard

 NC wastewater data for COVID-19, influenza A (Flu A), respiratory syncytial virus (RSV) and measles (MeV) are also being reported on the CDC wastewater surveillance page.
 Subtyping for Flu A is also being reported.

-Wastewater monitoring is being used to follow COVID-19 trends within a community.
-People with COVID-19 illness shed the virus in their feces shortly after they are infected, often before they experience symptoms.
-People who are infected but never show symptoms can also shed the virus.
-By testing a community’s wastewater, we can measure the amount of the virus in a community-wide sample and see whether levels of the virus are increasing, decreasing, or staying the same.
-Public health officials can use this information to inform communities about COVID-19 trends at the local level.
+By testing a community’s wastewater, we can measure the amount of the virus in a community-wide sample and see whether levels of the virus are increasing, decreasing, or staying the same in that community.
+Public health officials can use this information to inform communities about disease trends at the local level and for other public health actions.

 How does wastewater monitoring work?

-Participating wastewater utilities collect a wastewater sample (24-hour mixture, or composite) twice per week.
-Wastewater samples are analyzed in the laboratory to determine the amount of SARS-CoV-2 virus that is present.
-The amount of SARS-CoV-2 virus, measured as viral gene copies, can indicate if COVID-19 is increasing or decreasing in a community.
+Participating wastewater utilities collect a wastewater sample from a full day’s flow twice per week.
+Wastewater samples are analyzed in the laboratory to determine the amount of specific viruses that are present.
+The amount of virus can indicate if infection levels are increasing or decreasing or when a new or unexpected virus is present in a community.

 How can monitoring wastewater improve public health?